OskarBjork/OskarBjork/README.md

 ## Hi there 👋

+I am a first year engineering student at KTH, specifically engineering physics

+Interested in:

+- Electromagnetism
+- Mechanics
+- Dynamical systems

+Currently enrolled in courses such as:

+- Thermodynamics
+- Calculus
+- Linear Algebra
+- Classical Physics

 <!--
 **OskarBjork/OskarBjork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.